-Recognizing Mr. Grefenberg's reference to the Gavel Club, a group of North Ramsey County community organizations, Ms. Sanders added that there was a City Interagency Task Force on SE Roseville whose meetings she also attended for the purpose of finding ways to work together.
-Ms. Sanders reported that several subgroups of that Task Force were at work, with her specific subcommittee working on creating the Rice Street Gardens.
-Ms. Sanders reported that city staff was well-represented at those meetings as well, with the Police Department Community Relations Coordinator Corey Yunke also working behind-the-scenes in many of these areas.
+Recognizing Mr. Grefenberg's reference to the Gavel Club, a group of North Ramsey County inter-agency organizations, Ms. Sanders noted she also attended those quarterly meetings with the purpose to find ways to work together.
+Ms. Sanders reported that several subgroups of that committee were at work, with her specific subcommittee working on creating the Rice Street Gardens.
+Ms. Sanders reported that city staff was well-represented at those meetings as well, with -the Police Department Community Relations Coordinator Corey Yunke also working behind-the-scenes in many of these areas.